-Type of Request Definition Decision Preservice urgent Urgent concurrent Requests for coverage of medical care or services that are reviewed as it is provided.
-Within 3 calendar days of receipt of request Preservice non- urgent A request for coverage of medical care or services that the organization must review in whole or part, in advance.
+Type of Request Definition Decision Preservice urgent A request for medical care or services where application of the timeframe for making routine or non-life threatening care determinations could seriously jeopardize the life, health or safety of the member or others, due to the member's psychological state or In the opinion of a practitioner with knowledge of the member's medical or behavioral condition, would subject the member to adverse health consequences without the care or treatment that is the subject of the request.
+Within 3 calendar days from receipt of request Urgent concurrent A request for coverage of medical care or services that is reviewed as it is provided.
+Within 3 calendar days of receipt of request Preservice non- urgent A request for coverage of medical care or services that the organization must approve in advance, in whole or in part.
 Within 14 calendar days of receipt of request Post-service requests A request for coverage of medical care or services that have been received.
 Within 30 calendar days of receipt of request